-In 2022, the December Solstice i.e the first day of winter in the northern hemisphere will occur on Wednesday, December 21, at sharp 16:48 Eastern Standard Time (EST).
+In 2023, the December Solstice i.e the first day of winter in the northern hemisphere will occur on Friday, December 22, at a sharp 03:28 Universal Coordinated Time (UTC).
 It is the time when the sun will be lowest in the sky, therefore, marking the darkest as well as the shortest day of the year in the earth’s northern areas.

 Not to mention, this astronomical event will occur at the same moment for all of us.
 In other words, whether you are living in Australia (i.e in the southern hemisphere), or in London (i.e in the northern hemisphere), it would be a moment of joy for all of us at the same instant.